 Streetscape works will continue, including:

 - Demolition and concreting works on the east side of Bair St from 33 Bair St (Leongatha Health & Whole Foods) to 65 Bair St (old hardware shop).

 - Paver installation on the west side of Bair St between Church St and Lyon St.

 Footpaths and parking in these locations will be disrupted, however all businesses will still be accessible.

 Ongoing Road Closure – Lyon Street

-Lyon Street will be closed from Monday 19 April for approximately six weeks for road reconstruction activities (subject to weather).
+Lyon Street will remain closed until June 2021 for road reconstruction activities (subject to weather).
 The closure is in place day and night.